-- 1. The Chief Executive Officer shall prepare an agenda for each regular and special meeting of the Board of Directors.
+- 1. The Chief Executive Officer or designee shall prepare an agenda for each regular and special meeting of the Board of Directors.
 For items to be placed on the agenda, the Board President, or any two Board Members may call the Board President and request the item(s) no later than 5:00 p.m. five (5) business days prior to a regular meeting date. - 2.
 In accordance with Government Code Section 54956(a), the Board President, or a majority of the members of the Board (4) may call a special meeting by delivering written notice to each member of the Board.
-The Chief Executive Officer shall develop an agenda forecast with the Board President. - 3.
+The Chief Executive Officer or designee shall then develop an agenda forecast with the Board President. - 3.
 This policy does not prevent the Board from taking testimony at regular and special meetings of the Board on matters which are not on the agenda that a member of the public may wish to bring before the Board.
 However, the Board shall not discuss or take action on such matters at that meeting.
 The Board may ask clarifying questions of public testimony. - 4.
-At least seventy-two (72) hours prior for all regular meetings and (24) hours for all special meetings, an agenda, which includes but is not limited to all matters on which there may be discussion and/or action by the Board, shall be posted conspicuously for public review within the District office, in accordance with the Ralph M. Brown Act (California Government Code §54950 through §54926).
+At least 72 hours prior to all regular meetings and 24 hours for all special meetings, an agenda which includes but is not limited to all matters on which there may be discussion and/or action by the Board, shall be posted conspicuously for public review within the District offices, in accordance with the Ralph M. Brown Act (California Government Code §54950 through §54926), and on the District's website at www.dhcd.org.